themattbirch/Portfolio/src/content/posts/beyond-comfort-zone-navigating-career-growth-without-burnout.md

 Sometimes extraordinary growth opportunities appear unexpectedly.
 When they do, you have to run through that door.

-It's import to identify these opportunities when they appear, as they're rare acceleration points in your career.
+It's important to identify these opportunities when they appear, as they're rare acceleration points in your career.
 And, if possible, you should temporarily reorganize other commitments.

 Go all in.